 Thunderbird's Winterim/Summerim programs are short-term courses in worldwide locations, providing global expertise in local settings.
 Winterim is a two- to three-week program beginning in early January, and Summerim is a two- week program in May.
 Course offerings vary each year and are offered off-campus, as available, in Africa, Asia, Europe, Latin America, the Middle East, and North America.
-A Winterim or Summerim may include additional expense such as costs for travel, meals, lodging, etc., in addition to tuition.
+Winterim/Summerim courses may include additional expenses (travel, meals, lodging, etc.) in addition to tuition.